 Make sure you see our latest book.
 After 20 years, we've updated Southwestern Pottery, Anasazi to Zuni into an expanded Second Edition with all new photographs and text.
 It's a lot bigger than the First Edition, and people tell us it's a lot better.

 NOTE: We encourage you to make it to any upcoming shows we announce.
-Sometimes we get pots to the show before we can get them to the site.
-Even though we update the site pretty much weekly, half a dozen wonderful pieces (among them a rare 19th-century Mojave or O'odham figurine, an elegant early Hopi seed jar later attributed to Nampeyo and a bargain-priced Lucy Lewis) all sold at recent shows before we posted them.
+Sometimes pots get to the show before we they get to the site.
+Even though we update pretty much weekly, every so often a wonderful piece (examples: a rare 19th-century Mojave or O'odham figurine, a Hopi seed jar later attributed to Nampeyo and a bargain-priced Lucy Lewis) sells at a show before we post it.

 WHERE TO CATCH UP WITH US NEXT